 This special edition of our newsletter includes all the winning essays, photos of the authors, and a bit of information to help you get to know these students.
 In addition to the award certificate, the authors of the winning essays received an engraved personalized key chain and a check for the amount of their award as follows:

 Congratulations to all the winners!
 I hope this contest continues to motivate high school seniors to not only submit an entry, but to learn more about disability history and how the disability rights movement has changed our world and our lives.
+Consider this an opportunity to become involved in the disability movement, gain leadership skills, and become an advocate by joining the Council and/or Youth Committee.

 Awards are presented to students at their High School Senior Awards Ceremonies.
 The winners and their essays are published each year in our Special Edition Newsletter.